Asymptotic Cohomology and Uniform Stability for Lattices in Semisimple Groups: Abstract

 \section{Abstract}

 It is, by now, classical that lattices in higher rank semisimple groups have various rigidity properties.
-In this work, we add another such rigidity property to the list, namely uniform stability with respect to the family of unitary operators on finite-dimensional Hilbert spaces equipped with submultiplicative norms.
+In this work, we add another such rigidity property to the list: uniform stability with respect to the family of unitary operators on finite-dimensional Hilbert spaces equipped with submultiplicative norms.
+Namely, we show that for (most) high-rank lattices, every finite-dimensional unitary "almost-representation" of $\Gamma$ is a small deformation of a (true) unitary representation.
+This extends a result of Kazhdan \cite{Kaz} for amenable groups and of Burger-Ozawa-Thom \cite{BOT} for $SL(n,Z)$ (for $n>2$).
 Towards this goal, we first build an elaborate cohomological theory capturing the obstruction to such stability, and show that the vanishing of second cohomology implies uniform stability in this setting.
-This cohomology can be roughly thought of as an asymptotic version of bounded cohomology, and sheds light on a question raised in \cite{inviteMonod} about a possible connection between vanishing of second bounded cohomology and Ulam stability.
-Along the way, we use this criterion to provide a short conceptual (re)proof of the classical result of Kazhdan \cite{kaz} that discrete amenable groups are Ulam stable.
-We then use this machinery to establish our main result, that lattices in a class of higher rank semisimple groups (which are known to have vanishing bounded cohomology) are uniformly stable.
+This cohomology can be roughly thought of as an asymptotic version of bounded cohomology, and sheds light on a question raised in \cite{inviteMonod} about a possible connection between vanishing of second bounded cohomology and Ulam stability.\\